zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 ## Encounter creatures while you play and fill out your Bestiary!

-As you slay, activate, or conjure creates, entries for those creatures will be added to your Bestiary, which you can open with the Semicolon ; key.
+As you slay, activate, or conjure creatures, entries for those creatures will be added to your Bestiary, which you can open with the Semicolon ; key, or from the Tween menu.
 Each entry will have an image of the creature, its resistances and weaknesses, along with the loot it drops.
 A description of the creature including lore and what ways it may attack is included here as well.

 It's a very fun time seeing the Bestiary fill up as you encounter more and more creatures!
 A constant effort is made with this mod list to ensure that all creatures have a bestiary entry.